jlarivaux/game/README.md

-This is the readme file for my game.
+This is the readme file for my games.

-We are going to create a coding sample for Airbnb
+We are going to create multiple games to be coding samples for Airbnb